chobble-mirror/esp32-web-form-trigger/README.md

 ### Email Queue Monitoring

 Administrators can monitor the email queue status at `/email_queues`.
-This page shows:

-- Queue summary statistics
-- Pending email jobs
-- Failed submissions with retry options
-- Failed jobs with error details
-- Recently completed emails

 ### Background Processing